PhilipYip1988/python-tutorials/014_csv_pickle_json/readme.md

 ![img_020](./images/img_020.png)

 Recall that it is more common to open a file within a ```with``` code block.
-This code block will automatically close the file, although the close command is shwon below for clarity:
+This code block will automatically close the file, although the close command is shown below for clarity:

 ```
-with open("commaseperatedvalues.csv", "r") as file:
+with open("commaseparatedvalues.csv", "r", encoding="UTF-8-Sig", newline="") as file:
     csvreader = csv.reader(file)
     for row in csvreader:
         print(row)